Dynamic Record Counting Script

-This script counts the number of records in each table within a specified schema of an MSSQL database and sorts the results in descending order by the record count.
+The following T-SQL script counts records in each table of a specified schema and sorts the results by record count in descending order.

 DECLARE @SchemaName NVARCHAR(255) = 'dbo'; -- Set the schema name here